Albatross: An optimistic consensus algorithm: Security analysis

+This also means that all elected validators can be rational adversaries as long as they are not colluding and no single adversary holds more than $f$ \glspl{slot}.
+That is because non-colluding rational adversaries will not be able to derive any profit from the actions of others.
+In fact, it might harm their profits (e.g., if they do not receive rewards due to a chain stall).

-In Albatross, the validator list is chosen randomly from the larger set of potential validators.
-There is a connection between the percentage of the total stake controlled by an individual and the number of validators that he gets to control.
-In fact, for a validator list of size $n$, if someone controls a fraction $p$ of the entire stake then the probability of him gaining control of at least $x$ validators is given by the cumulative binomial distribution:
+In Albatross, the elected validators are chosen randomly from the larger set of active validators.
+We thus need to describe our assumption in terms of the percentage of the total stake controlled by an individual.

+For a validator list of size $n$, if someone controls a fraction $p$ of the entire stake then the probability of him gaining control of at least $x$ validators is given by the cumulative binomial distribution:

-Lamport et al.\ have shown that any reliable, deterministic Byzantine fault tolerant algorithm is only resistant up to $\lfloor \frac{n-1}{3} \rfloor$ of malicious nodes~\cite{lamport1982byzantine}.
-Thus, we are interested in the maximum fraction of stake $p$ an adversary may control before exceeding this bound:
+For a given $n$, we now want to find the maximum $p$ such that the probability of getting assigned more than $f$ slots is negligible.